AMI-system/amber-inferences/README.md

 sbatch ./slurm_scripts/harlequin.sh
 ```

+Notes
-Note to run slurm you will need to install miniforge on the scientific nodes.
+1. to run slurm you will need to install miniforge on the scientific nodes.
+2. When running python from slurm scripts, use the `python -u` argument.
+This is important for logging as python then prints to stdout unbuffered

 To check the slurm queue: